Sharp-X-Team/Sharp-X-Addons/README.md

   Description = This is an example addon that does nothing.
   Owner = <Your name>
   Version = 1
+  Icon = icon.png
   Changelog = Initial Release.
   ```

+- If your addon doesn't have an icon, don't include the `Icon` tag.
 - Create a PR.

 ## Updating your addon